 This unique tropical plant can remove all kinds of contaminants from the air, including two notoriously dangerous ones, benzene and formaldehyde.
-It grows best in humid, low light conditions – the bathroom is the perfect place to grow this indoor air cleaning plant.
+Chinese evergreen plant grows best in humid, low light conditions – the bathroom is the perfect place to grow this indoor air cleaning plant.

 Also referred to as devil’s ivy, pothos is one of those air purifying house plants to grow in a hanging basket.
 It will offer a unique, elegant aesthetic as it drapes and sprawls onto the floor.
 It is easy to care for and thrives in most light conditions.
 It only needs to be watered about once a week and loves moisture in the air, so it’s great for growing in a bathroom.